 - Even Evil Has Loved Ones: Clovis isn't really evil, especially not at the end of the Clovis arc, but he does make some rather selfish and immoral choices.
 Despite this, it's made clear that he genuinely loves Padmé and he is remorseful about hurting and disappointing her.
 He's also shown to have deeply cared for both his biological and adoptive families.

-- Facial Markings: He has some tattoos on his forehead that currently don't have a particularly clear meaning.
+- Facial Markings: He has some tattoos on his forehead that currently don't have a particularly clear meaning in the canon.
 In Legends, they signified his status in Scipioan society.

 - Foil: To Anakin Skywalker.
 Both are Padmé's troubled love interests (both of whom she has an Age-Gap Romance with), with both relationships ending in tragedy.
 Anakin and Clovis both have tragic pasts; Anakin was Born into Slavery, had to leave his mother at the age of nine and then had her die in his arms; Clovis' parents died when he was twelve in a shuttle accident.
 Anakin was taken in by the Jedi Order and became a Jedi himself, while Clovis was educated by his adoptive Muun family and went into politics.
 Padmé and Anakin met as children and married secretly as adults since the former was a Jedi, but he ended up on the Dark Side.
 In contrast, Padmé and Clovis had a brief relationship when she first became a senator in her early adulthood; Clovis initially aligned himself with the Separatists, but made a genuine turn to do good, only to be framed by Count Dooku as the one behind the Banking Clan corruption.
 Also, while Padmé dies in childbirth (and of a broken heart by Anakin's FaceHeel Turn), she dies stating there's still good in Anakin; but believed that the now dead Clovis was still a traitor.
 Both Clovis and Anakin end up sacrificing themselves to save someone they love; Clovis dies to save Padmé, while Anakin dies saving his and Padmé's son Luke.
 They both also show a sense of entitlement to Padmé she caught on fast with Clovis when he forced a kiss on her, but didn't realize Anakin had this attitude until after they were married and he started sliding closer to the Dark Side.
 Furthermore, Anakin was born on a desert planet, while Clovis was born on an icy planet.